 The best MPVs offer comfort, practicality and bags of interior space.
-These people carriers should also deliver low running costs and long-term reliability.
+The best people carriers should also deliver great fuel economy and long-term reliability.

-MPVs, or multi-purpose vehicles, are the ideal choice for anyone who needs to carry a lot of people and luggage around, making them perfect for larger families (and minicab drivers).
+The best MPVs (multi-purpose vehicles) and people carriers are the ideal choice for anyone who needs to transport lots of people and luggage.
+They are perfect for large families (and minicab drivers).

 Best new MPVs